Oct 9, 2020 Join our Private facebook Group!

-When I stop at Tim Hortons and the kids are with me, I’m no longer paying for their ice caps.
+Now – When I stop at Tim Hortons, and the kids are with me, I’m no longer paying for their ice caps.

 My kids still do chores.

-Everyone seems happy on this system.
-The Kids love the control of how to spend their money, and are very nervous about being broke. ( LOL their words)
+Everyone seems happy with this system.
+Kids love the control of how to spend their money and are very nervous about being broke. ( LOL their words)

-I am happy for not spending all this little money all the time.
+I am happy about not spending all this little money all the time.
 Every rental is $4 -$5 for us.
-X 2 =$10/ week usually
+X 2 =$10/ week usually.

 Junk food $10 per child per month $20